return42/sphkerneldoc/linux_src_doc/drivers/char/tpm/tpm_crb_c.rst

 Anyhow, we do not wait here as a consequent CMD_READY request will be handled correctly even if idle was not completed.

-The function does nothing for devices with ACPI-start method.
+The function does nothing for devices with ACPI-start method or SMC-start method.

 .. _`crb_go_idle.return`: